nus-tic4002-AY2122s2/ip/docs/README.md

 	1. delete3 : Deletes the 3rd task shown in the current task list.

 	1. find work : Find a task by searching for the keyword work

+  1. tag 2 #birthday : Tag task index 2 within the tasklist with a unique label.

 	1. bye : Exits the application.